 Ready or not, the weather’s gettin’ nippy.
 But it also means the arrival of pumpkin and apple season – and it’s the best!!!
 What better way to welcome the fall than some Pumpkin Ginger Bread?

 This Buzzfeed post led me to this delicious Good Thymes & Good Food recipe.
-To make it super irresistible and easy for gifting, I used these Paper Mini Loaf Molds from Sur la Table and added some personal touches to it (the unfortunate consequence of late night baking is my mis-spelling of the word Pumpkin, oops!).
+To make it super irresistible and easy for gifting, I used these Paper Mini Loaf Molds from Sur la Table and added some personal touches to it.
+I find myself coming back to this recipe again and again because it’s been such a hit.

 The added bonus about these paper loaf molds is that they are oven-safe (up to 450F) and lined with parchment paper.
 You do not have to pre-grease them and the loaf also slides right off!
 Here’s the recipe with my modifications and notes (the original recipe was a tad sweet for my taste).

 Ingredients (Yielded 7 1/2 mini loaves for my batter)

 – ⅔ cup water

 – 1 tsp. ground allspice

 – 3½ cups all-purpose flour

 – 1½ tsp. salt